Fluorescence-Tools/tttrlib/doc/tttr_objects.rst

 Count rate
 ^^^^^^^^^^

-Another very common selection is to select certain events out of the photon stream based on the count rate.
+Another very common selection is based on the count rate.
 The count rate is determined by the number of detected events within a given time window.
 The selection by the method ``get_selection_by_count_rate`` returns all indices where less photons were detected within a specified time window.
 The time window is given by the number of macro time steps.

 .. code-block:: python

     import numpy as np
     import tttrlib
-    data = tttrlib.TTTR('./examples/BH/BH_SPC132.spc', 'SPC-132')
+    data = tttrlib.TTTR('./examples/BH/BH_SPC132.spc', 'SPC-130')
-    cr_selection = data.get_selection_by_count_rate(1200000, 30)
+    cr_selection = data.get_ranges_by_count_rate(1, 30)

 In the example shown above, the time window is 1200000 and 30 is the maximum number of photons within that is permitted in a time window.